-Beginning at the age of 12, or 7th grade, whichever occurs first, the student will be invited to the IEP meeting.
-Beginning at age 12, or 7th grade, whichever occurs first, the student's need for transition services will begin to be identified.
-TIEP Components (At age 14 or to be in place ce and operational on the first day of high school) Document the graduation pathway decision and whether the student will work toward a diploma designation.
+TIEP Components (Required at age 14 or to be in place and operational on the first day of high school)

+Document the graduation pathway decision and whether the student will work toward a diploma designation (Rule 6A-6.03028, F.A.C.).
 Appropriate measurable postsecondary goals based on the individual child's strengths, preferences and interests.
-Review annually.
-Transition services, a coordinated set of activities to assist the student to meet from school to post-school, will be identified and provided.
-Develop courses of study that will reasonably enable students to meet their postsecondary goals.
-Evidence that, if appropriate, a representative of any participating agency was invited to the IEP team meeting with the prior consent of the parent or student who has reached the age of majority (20 U.S.C.
-1416(a)(3)(B)).
-Document the discussion with the student and family about the deferral process.
-At least one year prior to the student's 18th birthday, document that the parents have been informed about the upcoming transfer of rights to the At the beginning of the year the student is expected to graduate, the IEP must include a signed statement by the family or the student who has received the transfer of rights that he or she understands the process for deferment and diploma.

-indicates if the student will defer the receipt of his or her standard high school
+Review annually (s.
+1003.5716, F.S.).
+Transition services, a coordinated set of activities to assist the student to meet from school to post-school, will be identified and provided (Rule 6A-6.03028, F.A.C.).
+Develop courses of study that will reasonably enable students to meet their postsecondary goals (s.
+1003.5716, F.S.).
+Evidence that, if appropriate, a representative of any participating agency was invited to the IEP team meeting with the prior consent of the parent or student who has reached the age of majority (20 U.S.C. $1416(a)(3)(B)$).
+Document the discussion with the student and family about the deferral process (s.
+1003.5716, F.S).
+At least one year prior to the student's 18th birthday (age of majority) or by the time the student turns 17, document how the student and parents have been informed about the upcoming transfer of rights to the student at the age of majority, including information and instruction on self-determination related to legal rights rights and responsibilities regarding educational decisions.
+This is especially relevant to the student's right to provide consent for parents to remain involved in educational decision-making (Rule 6A-6.03028, F.A.C.).
+Prior to the beginning of the year the student is expected to graduate, the IEP must include a signed statement by the family or the student who has received the transfer of rights that he or she understands the process for deferment and indicates if the student will defer the receipt of his or her standard high school diploma (s.
+1003.5716, F.S.).